thatbeautifuldream/question-paper-generator-demo/readme.md

 ## How to run

 - Clone the repository
-- Run `npm install`
+- Run `npm install` to install the dependencies
-- Run `npm start`
+- Run `npm start` to start the server
-- Run the index.html using live server extension in VSCode.
+- Run the `index.html` using live server extension in VSCode
+- You can use the frontend to generate the question paper